michaeldoye/michaeldoye.github.io/_posts/2015-07-09-cpanel-chron-job-backup-mysql-send-email.md

 ```

 Set your time interval for close to whatever time it is now so you can test that it is working.
+It will store the file temporarily on your server and then delete once the email has been sent. (with the g-zipped database as an attachment)